Self-Guided Inner West Street Art Walk

 You are now in South Newtown, and there is street art down almost every lane.
 I will highlight some of the pieces I have discovered, but a wrong turn will probably result in you finding something just as wonderful.

 Step 2 – Darley Street/Darley Lane- Welcome to Newtown

 The back wall of the hotel has in recent years hosted large-scale murals that focus on current social issues.
-The most recent one features a key political figure smoking weed.
+Among my favourite of the recent ones was a key political figure smoking weed.

 My favourite food spots along this stretch of King Street are: